pop-os/docs/src/manage-apps/manage-repos-repoman.md

 ![Access Repoman](/images/manage-repos/access-repoman.png)

->**Caution**: Adding PPA’s and additional Flatpak repositories allows installation of software that has not been validated by System76 or other trusted Linux repositories.
+>**Caution**: Adding 3rd-party Debian or Flatpak repositories allows installation of software that has not been validated by System76 or other trusted Linux communities.
 Software available via 3rd-party Debian and Flatpak repositories may not be vetted against packages that introduce security vulnerabilities.
 Users should take caution and only add external repositories that they trust.
 ---

 ## Official Sources

 This section lists System76's official Pop!\_OS mirror.
 This mirror includes installation files and updates for all applications included in a default Pop!\_OS installation.
 This is also where installation files for many applications in the Pop!\_Shop reside.
-Making changes to this list is not recommended.
+Changing this mirror is not necessary since Pop!\_OS will automatically download updates from the fastest source using System76's worldwide CDN.

 The toggle switches enable or disable software components based on licensing and support:

-- Restricted - Proprietary drivers and components that are not open source
+- **Restricted** - Proprietary drivers and components that are not open source
-- Universe - Free and open-source software that is community maintained
+- **Universe** - Free and open-source software that is community maintained
-- Multiverse - Software restricted by copy write or legal reasons
+- **Multiverse** - Software restricted by copy write or legal reasons

 ![Official Sources Tab](/images/manage-repos/official-sources-tab.png)